 Gather the ingredients.

 Wash and dry the apples.
-Insert a stick into stem end of each apple.
-Reduce crockpot heat to low.
+Insert a popsicle stick into the stem end of each apple.

-Dip apple into the hot caramel and turn to coat entire surface.
-Holding the apple above pot, scrape off any excess caramel at the bottom of the fruit.
+Dip each apple into the hot caramel and turn to coat the entire surface.
+Holding the apple above the pot, scrape off any excess caramel at the bottom of the fruit.
 As the caramel level lowers, use a spoon to help coat the last apples.

-Put the pan with coated apples in the refrigerator to chill until thoroughly set.
+Put the pan with coated apples in the refrigerator until they are thoroughly set.